SQream/sqream_docs/operational_guides/delete_guide.rst

 Deleting Values Based on Complex Predicates
 ---------------------------------------------------
-The following example shows how to delete values based on complex predicates.
+The following example shows how to delete values based on complex predicates:

 **Comment** - *The example below is identical to the one in the previous section.*